adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 	- 3. and traina linear SVM on the combined feature, this is just a special case of the MO-VCNN.

-Compared to 3D ShapeNets [33] which only augments data by rotating around vertical axis, our experiment shows that orientation pooling combined with elevation rotation can greatly increase performance.
+> 3D ShapeNets 와 비교 해서의 성능 : Compared to 3D ShapeNets [33] which only augments data by rotating around vertical axis, our experiment shows that orientation pooling combined with elevation rotation can greatly increase performance.

 ## 5. Multi-View Convolutional Neural Networks